If the government is to give more money to rugby, then it should go to women and diversity in the sport, not the All Blacks.

-She says if the government was to fund anything to do with rugby, it should be to help women and migrant communities gain access to the sport.
+She told the Fair Play podcast if the government was to fund anything to do with rugby, it should be to help women and migrant communities gain access to the sport.

-Wall’s comments follows questions from All Blacks’ coach Steve Hansen and NZR boss Steve Tew to Prime Minister Jacinda Ardern and sports minister Grant Robertson after Saturday’s double header against Australia at Eden Park.
+Ms Wall's comments followed questions from All Blacks' coach Steve Hansen and NZR boss Steve Tew to Prime Minister Jacinda Ardern and sports minister Grant Robertson after Saturday's double header against Australia at Eden Park.

 The Black Ferns 45-17 win secured the Laurie O'Reilly Cup, while the men's team won the Bledisloe Cup for the 16th straight year.

-Hansen and Tew say the top male players are being lured to overseas clubs because of the big dollars on offer.
+Hansen and Tew said the top male players are being lured to overseas clubs because of the big dollars on offer.

 They suggested to the Prime Minister that public money should go into the players' pay packets to ensure they stay in New Zealand.

-“In regards to giving specific amounts to specific [male] players, I don’t think that’s the government’s responsibility,” she says.
-“The government should be supporting the sport of rugby… in a really discernable way.
+"In regards to giving specific amounts to specific [male] players, I don't think that's the government's responsibility," she said.
+"The government should be supporting the sport of rugby… in a really discernable way.